EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 This shows that `userx` is a member of budgets `e123` and `e123-test`.
 However, the `cpu=0` indicates that the `e123` budget is empty or disabled.
 This user can submit jobs using the `e123-test` budget.

-To see the number of CUs remaining you must check in [SAFE](https://safe.epcc.ed.ac.uk).
+To see the number of coreh or GPUh remaining you must check in [SAFE](https://safe.epcc.ed.ac.uk).

 ### Charging